How to Get Pre-Approved for a Mortgage or Home Loan

 Are you starting your home search?
 Whether you're purchasing your first property, buying a larger home or downsizing, obtaining a pre-approval letter from a bank is a key step in the process.
 Having this document in hand can help distinguish you from other prospective buyers.
-Read on, to learn more about what a pre-approval letter is and why it so important to have one.
+Read on, to learn more about what a pre-approval letter is, applying for pre-approval letters, and why it is so important to have one.

 Dreaming of buying a new home?
 You'll need a pre-approval letter.